 Chris Kapulkin and I are running the Homotopy Type Theory Electronic Seminar Talks.

-Graduate students: I am looking for new graduate students for 2021 in the areas of homotopy theory, homotopy type theory and topology, broadly construed.
+Graduate students: I am looking for new graduate students in the areas of homotopy theory, homotopy type theory and topology, broadly construed.
 If you are interested, please contact me and send an application to our department mentioning my name.
-To be sure your application can be evaluated fully, please have at least three people submit detailed letters of reference, and also include information about the contents of the courses you have taken.
+To be sure your application can be evaluated fully, please have at least three people submit detailed letters of reference.

 Postdocs: I encourage eligible people to apply for an NSERC Postdoctoral Fellowship, an NSERC Banting Postdoctoral Fellowship (domestic and international applicants eligible), any other NSERC postdoc, an NSF PDF, or similar to be held at Western.
 The standard NSF postdocs can be held in Canada, and there are other eligible NSF postdocs, e.g. an International Research Fellowship Program postdoc or a Mathematical Sciences Postdoctoral Research Fellowships.